Endure and Survive: Conception and writing

 "Endure and Survive" was written by Craig Mazin and directed by Jeremy Webb.
-The Directors Guild of Canada revealed Webb was assigned to direct for the series in January 2022.
+The Directors Guild of Canada revealed Webb would direct for the series in January 2022.
 Rotten Tomatoes revealed the episode's title in January 2023.
-The Last of Us series co-creators Mazin and Neil Druckmann, who wrote and co-directed the video game, found the differing perspectives of the television series granted an opportunity to explore the backstory of Kansas City—a replacement of Pittsburgh from the video game on which the series is based—and show the stories behind the violence, the aftermath of which Joel and Ellie discover in the game.
-The writers wanted to honor the game's unseen character of Ish—who built a community in tunnels underneath the city—but found they could not properly depict it in the episode, opting for brief references.
+The Last of Us series co-creators Mazin and Neil Druckmann, the latter of whom wrote and co-directed the video game on which the series is based, found the differing perspectives of the television series granted an opportunity to explore the backstory of Kansas City—a replacement of Pittsburgh from the game—and show the stories behind the violence, the aftermath of which Joel and Ellie discover in the game.

+The writers wanted to honor the game's unseen character Ish—who built a community in tunnels underneath the city—but found they could not properly depict it in the episode, opting for brief references.
 Mazin felt a standalone episode focusing on Ish may have worked but found environmental storytelling more effective.
-The writers understood the game's sniper sequence would have translated poorly to television and chose to make the shooter an old man to add a sadness to the scene.
-While in a meeting with Druckmann and Webb in Santa Monica, California, Mazin realized the full action sequence would be more effective at night—as opposed to day like the game—as its visuals and the creepiness of infected would be improved.
-The episode's credits use the song "Fuel to Fire" by Agnes Obel.
+The writers understood the game's sniper sequence would have translated poorly to television and chose to make the shooter an old man to add sadness to the scene.
+While meeting with Druckmann and Webb in Santa Monica, California, Mazin realized the full action sequence would be more effective at night—as opposed to day like the game—as its visuals and the creepiness of infected would be improved.
+The episode's credits use the song "Fuel to Fire" by Agnes Obel, which subsequently ranked fifth on Billboard's Top TV Songs chart for February, with 378,000 streams and 1,000 downloads.